-We complement the existing literature by focusing on the Central and Eastern European case, which shows atypical periods of mortality upheaval and substantial life expectancy changes.
-This region is particularly interesting because its age pattern of mortality change was very different from that observed in western countries (Meslé 2004).
-Since the largest deviations in age-specific mortality occurred over working ages (Rehm et al. 2007), it is a priori unclear what the net effect would be on variability.
+We complement the literature by focusing on the CEE case, which shows atypical periods of mortality upheaval and substantial life expectancy changes.
+This region is particularly interesting because its age pattern of mortality change was very different from that observed in Western countries (Meslé 2004).
+Given that the largest deviations in age-specific mortality occurred over working ages (Rehm et al. 2007), it is a priori unclear what the net effect would be on variability.
 We analyzed how lifespan variation has changed since the 1960s for 12 countries from this region and determined the ages and causes of death that contributed the most to the observed change in lifespan variation, with a particular focus on the impact of alcohol-attributable mortality.

-Data & Methods
+Data and Methods